National Cyber Coordination Centre: Functions

 Government sources mentioned that the government would also involve Internet service providers (ISPs) to ensure round-the-clock monitoring of the Internet, while expertise of other private sector organisations would be utilised when required.
 It will be India’s first layer for cyber threat monitoring and all communication with government and private service providers would be through this body only.
 The NCCC will be in virtual contact with the control room of all ISPs to scan traffic within the country, flowing at the point of entry and exit, including international gateway.
 Apart from monitoring the Internet, the NCCC would look into various threats posed by cyber attacks.
 The NCCC would also address the threats faced by the computer networks of government departments and organisations handling sensitive government data and important websites.

 National Cyber Security Coordinator

-The first National Cyber Security Coordinator/ Cyber-security chief was Gulshan Rai.
+The first National Cyber Security Coordinator/ Cyber-security chief was Dr. Gulshan Rai.
 He was followed by Lt.
 Gen. Rajesh Pant (Retd).
+Currently it is held by Lt Gen MU Nair.